 The player going for a million, however, doesn't have this luxury.
 He has to completely reformulate his gameplay.
-He must spend another (cumulative) hour on the barrel screens, keep a constant eye on his bonus timers, find ways of making up for lost points, and take chance after chance that he'd rather not.
+He must spend another (cumulative) hour on the barrel boards, keep a constant eye on his bonus timers, find ways of making up for lost points, and take chance after chance that he'd rather not.

 Finally there is the last 100,000 points between 1.1 and 1.2—the realm of the world record—which is obscenely difficult to survive within.
-A player can't afford to leave even one point unclaimed on the way to the kill screen.
-Every single screen is a fight for inches, requiring uncompromising aggression, and even imagination.
+A player can't afford to leave points unclaimed on the way to the kill screen.
+Every single board is a fight for inches, requiring uncompromising aggression, and even imagination.
 When targeting a score like that, a player will be forced to ditch and restart countless games, in fact most of his games, since so many will, through no fault of his own, lapse into insurmountable "pace deficits."

-Consider how eking out (or missing out on) just 200 points per barrel screen, a mere 600 per level, will add up to over 11,000 points over the course of a game.
+Consider how eking out (or missing out on) just 200 points per barrel board, a mere 600 per level, will add up to over 11,000 points over the course of a game.

 The gaps between all four of Hank Chien's most recent world records (1,090,400, 1,110,100, 1,127,700, and 1,138,600) are in that range.

 In the elite tier of Donkey Kong play, finding that elusive 600 points per level matters.
 In fact, that's what the whole fight ultimately comes down to: exploiting the small things, and magnifying them through repetition as the game cycles through the levels.

 A marathon is 26 miles, whether you're jogging casually or running at top speed.